thomas-fossati/draft-coap-problem/draft-fossati-core-coap-problem.md

-The last example ({{fig-private-ns-full-ext}}) makes use of the built-in extension mechanism described in {{sec-new-attributes}} to provide some context specific information - in this made up scenario a list of possible key ids is appended.
-This richer format might be enabled for debug / tracing purposes, possibly on a per-transaction basis.
+The last example ({{fig-private-ns-full-ext}}) makes use of the built-in extension mechanism described in {{sec-new-attributes}} to provide some context specific information - in this made up scenario a list of possible key ids is provided to the receiving end.
+This richer format might be enabled for debug or tracing purposes, possibly on a per-transaction basis.
 Note that the map index for key-ids key is minted from the private (negative) space.

 ~~~
 {